-There's a common misconception that personal lubricant (aka lube) is only for women having trouble producing vaginal lubricant on their own after menopause.
+There's a common misconception that personal lubricant (aka lube) is only for people having trouble producing vaginal lubricant on their own after menopause.
 While it's a great option in that scenario, that kind of thinking ignores the many benefits that lubricant offers for people of all ages and genders.

-Short answer: How to use lubricant
+How to use lube

 A few things to consider when you're shopping for lubricants:

 Silicone-based and oil-based lubricants tend to stay on the skin longer, so they don't need to be reapplied as often (if at all).

 Personal lubricant is a product specifically designed to decrease friction during sexual activity.
 It comes in the form of a gel or liquid, and it mimics the natural lubricant the vagina makes when you're aroused.
 You can use personal lubricant during penetrative sex with a partner as well as for mutual or solo masturbation.